messages on the moon the moon had been full yesterday:thumb296052643:

 My steps are as light as those of a chamois

-My hair running wild; wings of an
+My hair running wild; wings of an evil crow

 The SculptorBefore he would have harvested a tree,